 Direct, Indirect, and Cumulative Effects: No additional harvest and wood processing revenue and employment would occur because of this alternative.
-This would be a negative impact to the Tribe and surrounding communities, as logging and forest products processing in a major employer in the area.
+The proposed action would not occur and would be a minor negative effect to the Tribe and surrounding communities, as logging and forest products processing in a major employer in the area.
 No benefit to residents or the Tribe will occur.
-No changes to direct, indirect, or cumulative effects are anticipated because of this alternative from the current condition.
+However, other NEPA actions could be implemented to contribute to these areas.